AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* cirieþ - music
 * conū - to taste
 * cralū - to rule over
+	* cralieca - country
 * cugrū - to investigate
 * cucū - to silence
 	* cuciul - silent
 * cuciulū - to whisper
 * dahrū - to kill
-	* mal dahrū - to die
+	* mal-dahrū - to die
 * dalkatū - to reject
 * delnū - to greet
 	* deln - hello
 * dihū - to sell
 * ditanū - to make important
 * dorfū - to build
+	* dorf - building
+	* dorfpram - settlement
+	* dorfpram
 * dorū - to sleep
+	* dor - night
+	* dora - dark
 * drowū - to weaken
 * dunū - to sit
 * edū - to eat